 Third-year units emphasise the molecular mechanisms of drug action within the nervous and cardiovascular systems.
 These units are taught from the current scientific literature and will take you to the forefront of current research, which you evaluate by undertaking a literature-based research project.

 The final year of the MSci Pharmacology will focus on an extended research proposal within a research laboratory using advanced techniques.
 Alongside the project you will take units that will develop valuable skills in communicating science to the public and will develop a portfolio of public engagement activities.

 This final year will instil a range of skills essential for understanding how to plan and conduct research projects; these skills are widely applicable to future employment and will also benefit those considering future PhD training.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 AAB including Chemistry and one of Biology (or Human Biology), Physics, Mathematics or (Further Mathematics)

 BBB including Chemistry and one of Biology (or Human Biology), Physics, Mathematics (or Further Mathematics)Find out if you are eligible for a contextual offer

-DDD in Applied Science BTEC National Level 3 Extended Diploma, with Distinctions in six specified Chemistry unitsFind out more about our BTEC entry requirements
+DDD in Applied Science BTEC National Level 3 Extended Diploma, with Distinctions in five required Chemistry unitsFind out more about our BTEC entry requirements

 International Baccalaureate Diploma